javiguerra777/fullstack-blog-app/README.md

-If you run npm run dev you will be able to use concurrently so that both the client and server will be ran at the same time.
-If you are interested in just the frontend or just the backend you can see more instructions on how each is ran.
-More instructions to run the client and server will be provided within each folder's directory.
 # Fullstack Blog Application
 <a name="top"></a>
 This is a fullstack applcition made for a blog.
 The client side application was built with React, Typescript, Redux Tool Kit, and Socket-io.client.